 Practicing Safety at Trap Shooting Clubs

 No matter what type of gun range you attend, whether it’s at trap shooting clubs or an open range, you must remember to exercise caution wherever you go.
-Certain rules take priority, and we’re going to share a few of them in this section.
+There are certain rules that take priority, and we’re going to share a few of them in this section.

-The direction of the muzzle is rule number one for anyone who has handled a gun in their life.
+This is rule one for anyone who has handled a gun in their life.
 Keep the muzzle pointed in a safe direction, whether it’s down or away from anyone in the immediate vicinity.
-Never point your gun at anything you don’t intend to shoot.
+Never point your gun at anything you don’t intend to shoot, including yourself.

 Despite the fact that guns come equipped with safety locks, you need to remember the potential for human error.
-Safeties, unfortunately, can malfunction.
-You should treat every gun as if it could fire at any given moment.
+Safeties, unfortunately, can malfunction, and every gun should be treated as if it could be fired at any given moment.

 If you dislodge your gun from a holster and it strikes an object or the ground hard enough, it’s entirely possible for it to discharge a shot.
 You don’t even need to touch the trigger for this to happen.
 Therefore, when you aren’t using it, just keep the gun unloaded.